 Many entrepreneurs and companies are active in developing their area.
 The regional government and health and social services reform will open up new venues for the residents to get involved in the development of the entire county.
 Decisions on land use policy, transport infrastructure and other strategic and structural matters will be made by elected county councils.
 Other means to make things happen include the right of initiative, various boards and councils, and client panels.
 Better opportunities for citizens’ participation is also in the interest of the companies and business.

-County tasks are visible in the everyday life of the residents
+Duties of the counties will be visible in the everyday life of residents

-The first priority of the reform is to ensure that high-quality health and social services are available to everyone as equally as possible, regardless of where they live.
-Your county is responsible for organising the services, which can be provided by public, private, or organisational operators.
+The first priority of the reform is to ensure that high-quality health and social services are available to everyone on an equal basis, regardless of where they live.
+Your county will be responsible for organising the services, which will be provided by public, private or third-sector operators.

-This means that in many cases you can freely choose the provider of the health or social services you need, as long as the provider is approved by the county.
-The client fees are the same whether you get the service from a public or private provider or an organisation.
-You can also choose which of the county’s service units you go to, as regards maternity and child health clinics or social centres, for example.
+This means that in many cases you will be free to choose the provider of the health or social services you need, as long as the provider is approved by the county.
+The client charges will be the same whether you receive the service from a public, private or third-sector operator.
+You will also be able to choose which of the county’s units you visit when you need, for example, a maternity and child health clinic or a social centre.

-The municipalities, county, and the private operators in the area cooperate closely.
-This is to ensure that the residents have quicker access to doctors and other services, queuing is reduced, and service chains are combined smoothly.
+The municipalities, the county and the private operators in the area will cooperate closely.
+This is to ensure that residents have quicker access to doctors and other services, waiting times are reduced and service chains are combined smoothly.

-Local services will still play a significant part in your area.
-You can, for example, continue using maternity clinic services as you have done, and occupational health services will continue as before.
-The increased amount of digital services makes your everyday life more flexible, as you can, for example, make appointments and ask for advice online, or make a virtual appointment with a remote doctor.
-The maternity clinic carries out family work at home if necessary, and home services are available to assist older people with their everyday lives.
-In sparsely populated areas, services can be brought close to those who need them by using mobile units, such as vaccination buses or dental care buses.
+Local services will still play a significant role in your area.
+For example, you will be able to continue using maternity clinic services as before, and occupational health services will also continue unchanged.
+The increased amount of digital services will make your everyday life more flexible.
+For instance, you will be able to make appointments and ask for advice online, or make a virtual appointment with a remote doctor.
+The maternity clinic will carry out family work at home if necessary, and home services will be available to assist older people with their everyday lives.
+In sparsely populated areas, services will be brought close to those who need them using mobile units, such as vaccination buses or dental care buses.

-If you need urgent care, you can go to the nearest emergency service, just like today, and in case of an emergency, the emergency number 112 is there to help.
-Central hospitals’ The joint emergency services will continue to provide the most commonly needed emergency services.
-The most demanding treatments are only available in the 12 designated units with extensive service around the clock.
-Most of us don’t often need such services; perhaps once in a lifetime.
-Emergency social services are also available.
+If you need urgent care, you can go to the nearest out-of-hours service, just like today, and in the event of an emergency, the emergency number 112 is there to help.
+The primary and specialised emergency care services of the central hospitals will continue to provide the most commonly needed emergency care services, but the most demanding treatments will only be available in the 12 designated hospitals with extensive emergency services.
+Most of us will need such services only rarely, perhaps once in a lifetime.
+In social services, out-of-hours crisis care will also be available.

-Of course, people need much more than just health care services to ensure their overall well-being.
-Exercise, hobbies, arts, and culture services are also a significant part of well-being.
-They will remain the responsibility of your home municipality.
-The operations of organisations and peer support can also provide important meaning to your life.
-Many of the town-specific decisions related to the comfort of your living environment, construction, and nature are still made in your home municipality.
-However, the counties allow you to have a stronger and more direct impact on the development of your area, in questions related to natural values, land use planning, or cultural environment.
+Of course, people need much more than just healthcare services to ensure their overall wellbeing.
+Exercise, hobbies and arts and culture services are also a significant part of wellbeing, and these will remain the responsibility of your home municipality.
+Peer support and the service offered by various organisations can also help improve your general wellbeing.
+Many of the local decisions concerning the attractiveness of your living environment, the built-up area and the natural surroundings are still made in your home municipality.
+However, the creation of the counties now means you can have a stronger and more direct say on the development of your area, in questions related to the environment and nature, land use planning or the cultural environment.